dustinpfister/blog_posts/_posts/threejs-directional-light.md

 If you still need to take a step back when it comes to the very basics of threejs I will be keeping these examples fairly simple, but it would likely be best to start out with some kind of [getting started post on threejs](/2018/04/04/threejs-getting-started/).
 So I will not be getting into the very basics of threejs and javaScript here.
 However I will mention a few things in this section that you should have an understanding of before continuing.

-<iframe class="youtube_video"  src="https://www.youtube.com/embed/E8KhyOsQr_U" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Know a thing or two about materials

-It is require to know that not all materials will respond to light sources, such as the mesh basic material, and the mesh normal material just to name a few that are not going to work with light.
-When I work with light I often go with the [standard material](/2021/04/27/threejs-standard-material/), but there are some additional options such as the Lambert material and the Phong material.
+It is required to know that not all materials will respond to light sources.
+For example mesh material options such as the [mesh basic material](/2018/05/05/threejs-basic-material/), and the [mesh normal material](/2021/06/23/threejs-normal-material/) just to name a few that are not going to work with light.
+When I work with light I often go with the [standard material](/2021/04/27/threejs-standard-material/), but there are some additional options such as the [Lambert material](/2018/04/08/threejs-lambert-material/) and the [Phong material](/2022/12/29/threejs-phong-material/) that one should also take into account.
+Light is also a major thing to be aware of when it comes to getting into writing custom GLSL shaders with the [shader material](/2023/01/13/threejs-shader-material/) as well.
+Getting into every little detail with this would of course be way off topic though so there is checking out one or more of these materials or starting out with some kind of [main post on the subject of materials](/2018/04/30/threejs-materials/) if you feel as though you may need to research more on them first.

 ### The Vector3 class, and the object3d position property